 For its fisheries licensed by the Ministry of Agriculture, Forestry and Fisheries, use the calendar year as the management year.

-For its other fisheries, use 1 April – 31 March as the management year.
+For its other fisheries, use 1 April – 31 March as the management year3.

 In its annual reports for PBF, for each category described in a.1 and a.2 above, complete the required reporting template for both the management year and calendar year clearly identifying fisheries for each management year.